tomislavjezidzic/cursor-tracker/README.md

    </div>
 </body>
 ```
-data-dec="1" means that returned value is with one decimal point (format x.x).
+data-dec="1" means that returned value will be with one decimal point (format x.x).
 Default value is 2 (format x.xx).<br/>

 <b>JS</b>
 ```